Coraliuky/docs/docs/guides/hardware_support/xpu_docs/index_en.rst

     - `Support for KUNLUN Generation 1 offered by PaddlePaddle <./paddle_2.0_xpu_cn.html>`_ : PaddlePaddle can run on the KUNLUN Generation 1 chips (K100, K200).
     - `Instruction on installing the KUNLUN Generation 1 chips which are supported by the Paddle framework <./paddle_install_cn.html>`_ : Instruction on installing the KUNLUN Generation 1 chips (K100, K200)
     - `Example of training on the KUNLUN Generation 1 chips which are supported by the Paddle framework <./train_example_cn.html>`_ : Example of training on the KUNLUN Generation 1 chips (K100, K200)
-    - `How to Install and Use the KUNLUN Generation 1 chips which are based on the Paddle inference library <./inference_install_example_cn.html>`_ : Demo of installing and using the KUNLUN Generation 1 chips (K100, K200) which are based on the Paddle inference library
+    - `How to Install and Use the Paddle inference library used on the KUNLUN Generation 1 chips  <./inference_install_example_cn.html>`_ : Demo of installing and using the Paddle inference library used on the KUNLUN Generation 1 chips (K100, K200)

 ..  toctree::
     :hidden: